qruto/laravel-flora/README.md

 ## Safe Update

-In cases when latest changes has been pulled and some functionnality of currently not installed package uses in one of a _Service Provider_ you will get an error.
-To prevent this issue you should make `composer install` at first, to simlify this process you are be able to define `app-update` script:
+In cases when latest changes has been pulled from source control and some functionality of currently not installed package uses in one of a _Service Provider_ you will get an error.
+To prevent this issue you should make `composer install` at first, to simplify this process you are be able to define `app-update` script:

 ```json
 "scripts": {